Willamette Bearcats: Facilities

 Both the track and fields teams and the football team host home events at McCulloch Stadium.
 Built in 1950, it is two blocks south of the Willamette campus, with Salem Hospital in between.
 Next to the stadium is Roy S. "Spec" Keene Stadium, home of the baseball team.
 Completed in 1989, it includes batting cages.
 Both stadiums are next to Salem's Bush's Pasture Park used by the cross country teams for their annual home meet.
 The softball field is located south of the Tokyo International University of America campus on the east side of 13th Street.

 The Lestle J. Sparks Center is the main indoor facility for the school, and contains Cone Field House and Henkle Gymnasium.
 Sparks was built in 1974 and expanded in 1995.
 Home basketball games are held in Cone Field House, with swimming meets and volleyball matches also held at Sparks.
 Sparks contains the offices for the athletic program as well as training facilities.
 Adjacent to the building on the south is the soccer field, with the main tennis courts nearby.
 The golf teams do not have practice facilities or venues on campus.

 Culture

 The Bearcats official colors are cardinal and old gold.
 Willamette's original colors of cardinal red and gold were selected in 1895.
 Fight Bearcats Fight is the official fight song for the school, and Ode to Willamette is the university's Alma Mater.
 Blitz is the current mascot, who replaced Barney the Bearcat.

 Willamette's official booster organization is the Willamette Bearcat Club.
 The Willamette Athletic Hall of Fame was started in 1991 with 16 inductees.
 As of 2008 the hall had inducted 67 former athletes, 9 coaches, 12 teams, and 10 others.
-Linfield College to the north in McMinnville is Willamette's main rival.
+Linfield University to the north in McMinnville is Willamette's main rival.
 The Bearcats began facing the Wildcats in football in 1902.